ardani/jQuery.Simple-Event-Calendar/README.md

 UPDATES:
 ================
-*Auto add '.event' class to all days that has an event
+* Auto add '.event' class to all days that has an event

 TODO:
 ================
-*List days automatically based on month
+* List days automatically based on month
+* Responsive CSS